Mailu/Mailu/docs/webadministration.rst

 Auto-forward
 `````````````
-Under the section `Auto-forward`, the automatically forwarding of received email messages can be enabled.
+Under the section `Auto-forward`, the automatic forwarding of received email messages can be enabled.
 When enabled, all received email messages are forwarded to the specified email address.

 The option "Keep a copy of the emails" can be ticked, to keep a copy of the received email message in the inbox folder.